Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

     brick ports to be exposed to the specified address prefix.
 Multiple address prefixes can be specified.
 This property is ignored for nfs clusters.
+  * (optional) `smb` rule allows the the direct host SMB port to be exposed if a `samba` configuration is specified under `file_server`.
+This requires Windows 2000 or later.
+Please note the name of this rule is `smb` which refers to the protocol rather than the `samba` implementation for providing this service on a non-Windows host.
   * (optional) `custom_inbound_rules` are custom inbound rules for other services that you need to expose.
     * (required) `<rule name>` is the name of the rule; the example uses